-Program Length: This certificate program is approximately one quarter long, depending on the time students need to satisfactorily complete all graduation requirements.
+This certificate program is approximately one quarter long, depending on the time students need to satisfactorily complete all graduation requirements.

-Prerequisite(s): Must be at least 18 years of age, comply with FAA licensing standards and possess an FAA private pilot certificate and instrument rating.
-Second-class FAA medical certificate required prior to the first day of class.
-The Transportation Security Administration (TSA) requires that U.S. citizens prove citizenship status before beginning flight training by providing a current passport or birth certificate and driver's license.
+- Must be at least 18 years of age. - Must comply with FAA licensing standards and possess an FAA Commercial certificate with Instrument Rating.
+Second-class FAA medical certificate required prior to first day of class. - The Transportation Security Administration (TSA) requires that U.S. citizens prove citizenship status before beginning flight training by providing a current passport or birth certificate and driver's license.
 Non-U.S. students must submit to a background and fingerprint check from the TSA prior to beginning training.
-Contact instructor for details.